Opioid analgesics can be extremely useful for treating pain. However, adverse opioid side effects have caused doctors to limit their use.

 - Hives or swelling of the lips, face, tongue or throat.

-Any of these serious side effects should prompt a visit to the emergency room.
+Any of these serious opioid side effects should prompt an immediate visit to the emergency room.

 Opioids are potent narcotics and in some cases even dangerous.
 Abuse, whether prescription painkillers or heroin, can have a severe impact on your physical and emotional health.
 Also, abusing painkillers, sharing needles or injecting crushed pills poses its own dangers.
 In small doses, opioids can make you feel relaxed, but at higher doses it can slow breathing and heart rate, which can lead to an overdose and even death.
 Additionally, the feelings of pleasure and euphoria from taking opioids may lead to addiction.

 If you cannot get off opioid drugs, if you suffer from withdrawals upon cessation or if you compulsively use despite the harm it’s causing you, get help.

 The side effects of opioid withdrawal can be quite uncomfortable.
 Successful treatment often includes supervised inpatient medical detox, which maximizes comfort and safety and minimizes the risk of relapse.
 There are several opioid detox options, but some provide a higher success than others.
 The Waismann Method, for instance, encompasses medical, pharmacological and psychological treatment.
 Patients are under the supervision of both medical and mental health specialists in a safe and private setting.

 We understand that the consequences and side effects of opioid abuse can be devastating.
 We also know that the number of unintentional overdose deaths from prescription opioid painkillers are soaring in the US.
 As health care providers, we need to provide patients with the scientific knowledge and the medical resources available to relieve suffering and minimize the risks associated with opioid abuse.
 Our medical detox is relatively short and can provide the right foot forward you need to start your path to recovery.
 For additional treatment information call us today at 1-310-205-0808.